-4. Drop a new spring into the spring slot on the base, then add the 1/4 turn pin.
+4. Drop a new spring into the spring slot on the base, then add the 1⁄4 turn pin.

-- Push the turn pin in far enough to clear the base, then turn 90° and release the pin.
+- 5. Push the turn pin in far enough to clear the base, then turn 90° and release the pin.
 The pin should sit almost flush with the EXP base. - 6.
-Flip the EXP friction disk over and repeat on the other side depending on engagement preference.
+Flip the EXP friction disk over and repeat on the other side depending on engagement preference. - 7.
+If you need to disassemble the EXP disk, you can watch the video on our website under Tech Tips at www.rekluse.com/support/videos/atv-mc-support-videos.

-www.rekluse.com/support/videos/atv-mc-support-videos.